Computational Foundations for Strategic Coopetition: Formalizing Interdependence and Complementarity: Discussion

 \subsection{Functional Form Flexibility as Framework Strength}

-The empirical validation reveals that functional form flexibility is a feature, not a limitation, of the framework.
-While power functions provide theoretical tractability and align with established economic traditions (Cobb-Douglas production functions), logarithmic functions achieve superior empirical fit for certain contexts (S-LCD joint venture).
-This functional form robustness demonstrates that the framework captures structural coopetitive dynamics---interdependence creates cooperation incentives, complementarity drives value creation, dimensions interact synergistically---independent of specific utility scaling assumptions.
+The empirical validation reveals that functional form selection is an important consideration when applying the framework.
+While power functions provide theoretical tractability and align with established economic traditions (Cobb-Douglas production functions), logarithmic functions achieve substantially higher empirical fit for contexts where realistic cooperation bounds matter (S-LCD joint venture: 58/60 vs 46/60 under strict scoring).
+The critical differentiator is historical alignment: the logarithmic specification produces 41\% cooperation increase that falls within the documented 15-50\% range for S-LCD, whereas the power function produces 166\% increase that exceeds realistic bounds.
+Comprehensive validation comprising over 22,000 trials confirms this pattern with statistical significance ($p < 0.001$).
+The framework captures structural coopetitive dynamics, specifically that interdependence creates cooperation incentives, complementarity drives value creation, and dimensions interact synergistically, but practitioners should select specifications that produce realistic cooperation magnitudes for their domain.

 Different real-world contexts favor different specifications based on actual value creation mechanisms.
 Manufacturing joint ventures where baseline capabilities are critical but capacity expansions have persistent declining value may favor logarithmic forms.
 Innovation partnerships where initial research breakthroughs are highly valuable but additional efforts have rapidly declining returns may favor power functions with lower $\beta$.
 Platform ecosystems with strong network effects may favor specifications with multiplicative synergies.